Eschatologue/CM_wiki/docs/option/feat/feat-origin/phb24.md

 You gain Tool Proficiency with three Musical Instruments of your choice.

 **Encouraging Song**
-As you finish a Short Rest or a Long Rest, you can play a song on a Musical Instrument with which you have Tool Proficiency and give Heroic Inspiration to allies who hear the song.
+As you finish a **:rest-short: Short Rest** or a **:rest-long: Long Rest**, you can play a song on a Musical Instrument with which you have Tool Proficiency and give Heroic Inspiration to allies who hear the song.
 The number of allies you can affect in this way equals your Proficiency Bonus.

 ---